purpleclaw/syncbreeze_bufferoverflow/README.md

 # POST REQUEST
  Update the ip adress details with your machine ip and the run the 1-poc.py script using kali terminal or vscode.
         Check wheter the EIP register changed or not we wil observe that the syncbreeze application is stopped or crashed and you can see that the stack gets overflowed with A's.
+ # Controlling EIP Register
+   After sucessful overflow now we have to know what characters are landing in EIP register.

+    msf-pattern_create -l 1000

+    Then enter the code in control_eip.py script and run the script again

+    usage :- control_eip.py <target_IP>